kubernetes/enhancements/keps/sig-network/3705-cloud-node-ips/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-N/A. This changes the startup behavior of Nodes (and does not affect startup speed).
+N/A. This changes the startup behavior of kubelet (and does not affect startup speed).
 There is no ongoing "service".

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

-N/A. This changes the startup behavior of Nodes (and does not affect startup speed).
+N/A. This changes the startup behavior of kubelet (and does not affect startup speed).
 There is no ongoing "service".

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?